 - Sexual Content

-Read the story tags.
+Read the bloody story tags.
+All of them.
 Only warning.

 Freya presents Chester with a choice: die as he was destined or be her champion and evangelist.
 Chester chooses life then embarks on an adventure to establish himself in a new life.

 Join Chester as he explores his new magical realm, its people, its magic, and the new body Freya has foisted on him.

 This is a story about the family we find for ourselves and embrace to face the dangers of a hostile world and how we are better for them.

 Fair warning, this work is a first draft that I've put through Grammarly so expect me to add and change the story over time.
 I'll mention any significant changes in the notes of the latest chapters or here.
 If you spot a flaw, point it out, I'll address it.
 Same with any questions you may have, they will be answered, whether you find it on the first or last chapter, or the day the chapter comes out, or a year later.

 Generally, expect about two weeks between chapters.
 Sometimes I'm faster, sometimes much slower.
 Work often demands 14 and 15 hr days.

 The first rewrite is currently at Chapter 27.

 Book one (ends Chapter 34) I intend to leave most of it alone as far as development goes.
 I'm improving the grammar and characterization etc as best I can but the story will stay the same.

 Book two (ends Chapter 71) will eventually undergo a large developmental edit as it's a much weaker book overall and lacks a good impetus (the stuck in dungeon reviews are somewhat accurate here in their view of the disconnect to outside.)
 I do intend to end in the same place.
 It just needs work and especially in the reduction effort.
 So, please bear with me.